On this page:

 Why do I have to apply online?

-If you’re having problems with applying using MyService, call 1800 VETERAN (1800 838 372) or visit your nearest Veterans’ Access Network office.
+If you’re having problems with applying using MyService, call 1800 VETERAN (1800 838 372) or visit a DVA office to talk to someone in person.

-I can’t see the Request the Veterans' Covenant tile?
+I can’t see the Request the Veterans' Covenant tile in MyService

-If you can’t see the Request the Veterans' Covenant tile you may not be eligible for the covenant or you have already applied.
+If you can’t see the Veterans' Covenant tile you may not be eligible for the Covenant or you have already applied.

-If you’re having problems with applying using MyService, call 1800 VETERAN (1800 838 372) or visit your nearest Veterans’ Access Network office.
+If you’re having difficulty applying using MyService, call 1800 VETERAN (1800 838 372) or visit a DVA office to talk to someone in person.

 I’m an existing client.
 DVA already has my service history and details, why do I need to provide Proof of Service when requesting the Veterans' Covenant?